 Am I mould affected?

-The good news is when it comes to reducing mouldy symptoms, there’s a whole host of things you can do!
-We dive into all of these in the Inflammation Ninja On Demand eCourse but one of the quickest and most effective measures you can take TODAY is avoiding mould-contaminated foods, ‘naturally mouldy’ foods and foods that feed mould.
+Something everyone can do TODAY, mold-affected or not, is to avoid mould-contaminated foods, ‘naturally mouldy’ foods and foods that feed mould.
 The theory goes, if mould or yeast within the body is starved of what it needs to survive then it will stop growing and stop kick-starting the inflammation cascade.

-**NB: Alongside diet, further detoxification with the support of a qualified practitioner is essential in managing mould illness safely.
+**NB: Alongside diet, if you are mold-affected, further detoxification and resilience-rebuilding with the support of a qualified mold-aware practitioner is essential in managing mould illness safely.

 1. Dairy products